 History of Goose Hollow

 Though Portland was itself incorporated in 1851 with a population of a little more than 800 residents, the first house in Goose Hollow was built by Daniel Lownsdale six years earlier.
-His land claim covered the North end of "the flats" in current Goose Hollow and included what is not King's Hill and Washington Park.
-Lownsdale operated a tannery on the current site of the Multnomah Athletic Club and JELD-WEN Field.
+His land claim covered the North end of the lower elevations, The Hollow, in current Goose Hollow and included what is not King's Hill and Washington Park.
+Lownsdale operated a tannery on the current site of the Multnomah Athletic Club and Providence Park stadium.
 According to historians, this was the first tannery west of the Rockies and North of Mexico.
 This claim was later purchased by Amos King when Lownsdale bought out Francis Pettygrove's land next to the Willamette river.
 Thomas Carter's donation land claim was on the South end of Goose Hollow.
 He built a house at around SW 18th and Clay in 1851 on land now owned by the First United Methodist Church.
 What is known today as Vista Ridge, was known at that time as Carter's Hill.

 A guide to the changing names of places in Goose Hollow can be found here.